zincware/ZnTrack/README.md

 An overview of all the ZnTrack features as well as more detailed examples can be found in the [ZnTrack Documentation](https://zntrack.readthedocs.io/en/latest/).

 ## Wrap Python Functions
-ZnTrack also provides tools to convert a Python function into a DVC stage.
+ZnTrack also provides tools to convert a Python function into a DVC Node.
-This approach is much more lightweight than the class-based approach with only a reduced set of functionality.
+This approach is much more lightweight compared to the class-based approach with only a reduced set of functionality.
 Therefore, it is recommended for smaller nodes that do not need the additional toolset that the class-based approach provides.

 ````python